 Measuring the distance from the extruder to the mark on the filament, then subtracting that value from 120:

-120 – [length from extruder to mark] = [actual length extruded]
+120 – [length you just measured from extruder to your mark] = actual length extruded

 Next, we need to know how many steps the extruder took to extrude that much filament.
-We can determine this value by multiplying the steps/mm value by the length we should have extruded, in this case 100 mm:
+We can determine this value by multiplying the current steps/mm value (found earlier by issuing an M503) by the length we should have extruded, in this case 100 mm: